Adventure to a place like nowhere else!

 Is there food or drinking water?

-There is no food or drinking water available.
+There is limited food and drinking water available for sale at the Light Station.
 You are free to bring your own, but please take everything off the island with you.
 If you carried it on then you must carry it back.

 Is smoking allowed?

-Smoking is NOT permitted on the boat or anywhere on the island at all.
+Smoking is NOT permitted on the boat or anywhere on the island.

 Are there bathroom facilities?

-The bathroom facilities are VERY limited.
-There are bathrooms at the Salem Ferry dock, but there are no bathrooms on the boat.
-Once on the island, there is only one composting toilet facility at the Light Station.
+The bathroom facilities are limited.
+There are bathrooms at the Salem Ferry dock, but no bathrooms on the boat.
+Once on the island, there is a composting toilet facility at the Light Station.

 Can I take my private boat or kayak to the island?